Changissnz/nu_merchant_principal/README.md

 of sentience that can achieve past a relevant minumum threshold of competence.
-Therefore, many methodologies involved in the activity of birthing and maintaining alliances come after the facts, and a notable proportion of these facts easy to destroy and impossible to accurately replicate in any timely manner.
+Therefore, many methodologies involved in the activity of birthing and maintaining alliances come after those things recognized as facts, and a notable proportion of these recognitions easy to destroy and impossible to accurately replicate in any timely manner.